-Item Options Description Disabled Gapped Mode.
+Item Options Description Gapped Mode Enabled Disabled For a Gapped source, ensure that you enable the option Gapped Mode .
+Packet Read Schedule Gapped (Default) Linear Select the appropriate packet read schedule for use with the SMPTE ST 2110-21 standard; either Gapped or Linear.
 Scaling factor x1000 (Use 1100) 100 to 2000 Use the Scaling factor control to change the drain rate presented as 1000 x the drain rate.
 The default setting is 1100 (x 1.1).
-If you reduce the scaling factor to 1000, then the drain rate becomes equal to the write rate (x 1.0) and the value of C {INST} represents the size of the buffer.
-Read Offset From Epoch (Default) Toward Epoch Enables you to set the custom offset relative to the Epoch time, where the Epoch is 00:00:00 UTC on 01 January 1970.
+If you reduce the scaling factor to 1000, then the drain rate becomes equal to the write rate (x 1.0) and the value of C{INST} represents the size of the buffer.
 Reset Measurements System control Use this control to reset the measurement to the start.